 What is intranasal cryotherapy?

-- Cold therapy: The freezing chemical (nitrous oxide cryogen) is applied through the device, through a small balloon on the tip.
+- Apply the freezing agent (nitrous oxide cryogen) inside the nose, through a small balloon on the tip of the device.

-- Nerve freezing: This balloon is pressed against a specific section of the nasal tissue that contains the overactive nerves.
-You may feel slight pressure, a cooling sensation and some discomfort, but the treatment should not be painful.
+- Press the balloon tip against the overactive nerve fibers.
+You may feel slight pressure, a cooling sensation and some mild discomfort.